Writing

 To graduate as Select and move up in the world, painfully independent Gem must ace her final assignment.
 Unfortunately it’s group work, her partner is inexplicably distracting, and information on their topic—the multiform hivemind organisms known as the Many—is restricted.
 In Aurealis #166.

-Shortlisted in the Aurealis Awards in 2024.
+Shortlisted in the Aurealis Awards.

 Jimmy Flip Brings His Little One to Work, and It Comes My Turn to Hold It